Rachael aims to offer affordable treatment for all horses and dogs, either using McTimoney Manipulation or a combination treatment.

 Rachael works across the East Midlands, but for calls further then 20miles from her home location, a 50p per mile travel charge is added..
 Please conatct to discuss your location and if your area is covered.

 For group bookings and discounts please contact Rachael directly.

-Payment is required at the time of treatment in cash, or via bank transfer or paypal before 8pm on that same day.
+Payment is required at the time of treatment in cash, or via card machine.

 Any appointment cancelled with less than 24hours notice will be charged at 75% of the full treatment cost.
 This includes failure to be present at the agreed time and location, and failure to inform of any change in circumstances related to treatment.